Attraction tickets | TicketLens

 tickets

 Tickets for the Museo Reina Sofia cost €12.
-Visitors under the age of 18, students up to the age of 25, unemployed visitors, and registered disabled visitors and one companion can enter free of charge.
+Visitors under 18, students up to 25, unemployed individuals, registered disabled visitors and one companion can enter free of charge.

-Free entry applies to all visitors from 7 pm to 9 pm on Mondays, Wednesdays, Thursdays, Fridays, and Saturdays.
+Free entry is available for all visitors from 7 pm to 9 pm on Mondays, Wednesdays, Thursdays, Fridays, and Saturdays.
 On Sundays, areas of the museum are open free of charge from 12.30 pm to 2.30 pm.

 how to get there